 3. Aerospace Industry:

 The aerospace industry allows little or no chance for error as one small mistake could cause drag in some parts of the aircraft or increase wear of some parts.
-This is why they need prototypes in this type of industry most times.
+This is why they need prototypes in this type of industry most time.
 CNC plastic prototypes are an excellent way to test if these parts fit for inclusion into the aircraft.
-Apart from plastic prototyping, aircraft parts such as the rudders, fuselages, ventilation ducts, etc., also utilize plastics.
+Apart from plastic prototyping, aircraft parts such as rudders, fuselages, ventilation ducts, etc., also utilize plastics.

 4. Military and Defense Industry: